 - Medicine to treat Parkinson disease

-- Walking into dark room
+- Walk into a dark room

 - Severe pain in the eye

 Acute ACG often happens in one eye at a time.